M365 Outlook (Windows) Accessibility features

 The Accessibility Checker for Word, Excel, and PowerPoint helps you create more accessible content.
 Similar to how the spell checker lets you know about spelling mistakes, the Accessibility Checker lets you know about certain accessibility issues that might keep someone with a disability from reading your content.

-Learn more about the Accessibility Checker at Check for accessibility issues.
+Learn more from Microsoft about the Accessibility Checker at Check for accessibility issues.

 Access (Alt) keys, also known as KeyTips when used in the ribbon, allow you to get to commands on the ribbon in two to four keystrokes.